CyntexMore/tmx-ffb-driver/README.md

 $ modprobe tmx_driver
 ```
 You'll need root permissions to run `make install` (because it will mess with "root only" directories) and to modprobe it.

-**!
-AS OF NOW THE KERNEL MODULE SOMEHOW BRICKS THE LINUX KERNEL SO DON'T TRY TO RUN IT !**